On this page

 orid

-- Principal: Either a group or a user - known as a member of the binding
+- Principal: Either a user, group, or client - known as a member of the binding

 - Resource set: Identified by its